 Chiropody & Podiatry

-The Longfield Foot clinic, operated by Mr Ian Lenehan, an HCPC registered practitioner, is well established, having been running for 15 years, providing specialist foot care and treatments for all ages.
-Working within the Integrated Care and Physiotherapy Centre also means that it forms a close network with other clinic professionals as part of a multidisciplinary team.
+The Longfield Foot clinic, operated by Mr Ian Lenehan, an HCPC registered practitioner, is well established, having been running for 15 years.
+The clinic provides specialist foot care and treatments for all ages.

 We have extensive training in sports medicine, podopaediatrics and care of the retired and elderly.